UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

            f'R
 ```

-We begin by observing that `C` fits somehere along the diagonal of this square
+We begin by observing that `C` fits somewhere along the diagonal of this square
 via the composite

 ```text